goodfornothing/goodfornothing/README.md

 ### Functional thingies

+#### Mailchimp/Devise integration

- - User accounts are tied to a Mailchimp subscriber lists.
+User accounts are tied to a Mailchimp subscriber lists.
 Users can edit their preferences on their profile page.

+Set your API key and list name in `config/initializers/devise.rb`

+    Devise.mailchimp_api_key = 'apikey'
+    Devise.mailing_list_name = 'Name of List'

+#### Facebook Events

- - Gigs are publishable to Facebook as 'Events'
+Gigs can be publishable to Facebook as 'Events'.

 ### Datum factories